anna-s-young/exposome-statistics/README.md

 # Analyzing mixture effects of the untargeted chemical exposome

 These snippets of R code are intended to be used within an existing workflow for customized modifications to weighted quantile sum (WQS) regression mixture models.
-Please find detailed information in our upcoming publication (Young et al, 2025, Submitted to _Exposome_, "Commentary: A Statistical Workflow for Analyzing the Untargeted Chemical Exposome and Metabolome in Epidemiologic Studies Using Mixture Methods").
+Please find detailed information in our publication in _Exposome_ (Young et al, 2025, "A Statistical Workflow for Analyzing the Untargeted Chemical Exposome and Metabolome in Epidemiologic Studies Using High-Dimensional Mixture Methods"). <https://doi.org/10.1093/exposome/osaf010>